saulocantanhede/tfgreek2/docs/features/featuresbygroup.md

 [<small>`Transcription`</small>](../transcription.md#start) | [<small>`Features`</small>](../features.md#start) | [<small>`Views`</small>](../views.md#start) | [<small>`syntaxtrees`</small>](../syntaxtrees.md#start) | [<small>`Tutorial`</small>](../../tutorial/README.md#start) | [<small>`Usecases`</small>](../usecases/README.md#start) |[<small>`About`</small>](../about.md#start)
 ---  | --- | --- | --- | --- | --- | ---

-# Features grouped by feature group
+# Nestle 1904 GNT - Features (grouped by feature group)
 ###### *(or browse by [node type](featuresbynodetype.md#start), [data type](featuresbydatatype.md#start), or [feature type](featuresbyfeaturetype.md#start))*

 This is the key to the meaning of the features in this TextFabric dataset.
 The available features can be grouped together as following: